-In a string of recent announcements, the Centers for Medicare and Medicaid Services (CMS) revealed its plans to reform policies regulating healthcare delivery and payment structures, specifically within the home health industry.
-These new rule changes seek to drive care to the home in order to improve cost and outcomes for challenging populations.
+Recently, the Centers for Medicare and Medicaid Services (CMS) finalized the policy rule changes that regulate healthcare delivery and payment structures centered around the home health segment.
+These new regulations, set to take effect next year, seek to drive care to the home in order to improve cost and outcomes for challenging populations.

 During this free webinar, a panel of industry experts will discuss the impact of these dramatic regulatory changes on health insurance plans and how they can take advantage of these new changes as opportunities.
-Panelists will expand upon this further, examining how health plans can leverage home care to improve outcomes and satisfaction, while also reducing costs.
-The topics being covered as part of this webinar include best practices around delivery of care in the home and how to address the new policies related to benefit offerings for 2021 Medicare Advantage bids.
+Panelists will further expand upon this, offering recommendations for Medicare Advantage plans, around leveraging home care to improve outcomes and satisfaction, while also reducing costs.
+The topics being covered as part of this webinar, include best practices related to delivery of care in the home and how to address the new policies regarding benefit offerings for 2021 Medicare Advantage bids.

 Best practices to leverage care at home will address: